-The mortgage market in the United States is heavily tied into the financial market as a whole.
+The mortgage market in the United States is heavily tied to the financial market as a whole.
 This is why, when the mortgage market collapsed in 2008 because so many subprime borrowers were unable to pay their bills, a major recession occurred that affected every aspect of the U.S. economy.

 There are both state and federal laws that aim to preserve the integrity of the mortgage market.
 In fact, within Nevada, there are criminal laws that impose harsh penalties for the offense of mortgage lending fraud.

 If you have been accused of mortgage lending fraud, you should be aware that you’re facing a conviction that could leave you with a permanent criminal record, and that could lead to both incarceration and monetary consequences.
 You need to take accusations against you very seriously by finding the right Vegas defense attorney who can help you to aggressively fight charges and protect your future.

 LV Criminal Defense knows the laws on mortgage lending fraud very well and we have successfully represented many defendants accused of crimes connected with mortgage loans.
 We know how to help you develop an effective defense strategy and we will be there with you throughout the process of responding to an investigation and fighting charges.
 To find out more about the ways in which we can help you, give us a call today.

 Mortgage lending fraud is a property crime in Nevada, so the offense is defined within Chapter 205 of the penal code, which is the part of the state’s penal code that deals with property offenses.
 It is also considered a fraud offense, so it is within the fraud subcategory of Chapter 205.